AbsaOSS/spline/index.md

 title: Docs
 ---

-**Spline** (from **Sp**ark **line**age) project helps people get insight into data processing performed by [Apache Spark](http://spark.apache.org/).
+The **Spline** (from **Sp**ark **line**age) project helps people get a further insight into the data processing performed by [Apache Spark](http://spark.apache.org/).

 The project consists of two parts:
-- A core library that sits on drivers, capturing data lineages from the jobs being executed by analyzing Spark execution plans
+- A core library that sits on drivers, capturing the data lineage from Spark jobs being executed by analyzing the execution plans
-- and a Web UI application that visualizes the stored data lineages.
+- A Web UI application that visualizes the stored data lineages

 ***